toRatnesh/Learning/CPP/08_Functions_CPP_Inline_Function.rst

         // function code
     }

-Remember, inlining is only a request to the compiler, not a command.
+Remember, **inlining is only a request to the compiler, not a command**.
 Compiler can ignore the request for inlining.

 Compiler may not perform inlining in such circumstances like: